alfaproject-phb/alfaproject-phb.github.io/pages/about-us.md

 show_meta           : false
-title               : "About Us" subheadline         : "Introducing the ALFA-Project" teaser              : "A short introduction about us and ahe aim of the project."
+title               : "About Us" subheadline         : "Introducing the ALFA-Project" teaser              : "A short introduction about us and the aim of the project"
 header:
    image_fullwidth  : "header_homepage_13.jpg"
-permalink           : "/getting-started/"
+permalink           : "/about-us/"
 ---